clinically-au/kinde-authentication/README.md

 # Integrating Kinde Auth with .NET8 Blazor Apps

 This library assists with integrating Kinde with .NET applications.
 It is still in development but usable.
+There may be breaking changes from version to version for now.

 Add the following NuGet package:
 ```Clinically.Kinde.Authentication```